Aliases for AK9 Gene

 GeneCards Summary for AK9 Gene

 AK9 (Adenylate Kinase 9) is a Protein Coding gene.
-Among its related pathways are Purine metabolism (KEGG) and Purine metabolism (REACTOME).
+Diseases associated with AK9 include Postsynaptic Congenital Myasthenic Syndromes.
+Among its related pathways are Metabolism and Purine metabolism.
 GO annotations related to this gene include nucleoside diphosphate kinase activity and nucleoside phosphate kinase activity.

 UniProtKB/Swiss-Prot for AK9 Gene